LorenzoLeva/MicromouseSim/Readme.md

 | RandomWalker | Mouse |
 | ErrorRaiser | Tools |

-To execute the Unit Tests cd into `/app/src` and execute `python -m unittest discover -s "./Tests/UnitTest/" -p '*_test.py'` in the terminal
+To execute the Unit Tests cd into `/app/src` and execute `python -m unittest discover -s "./Tests/UnitTest/" -p '*_test.py'` in the terminal.

+## Documentation
+The full documentation can be found in the `./app/docs/sphinx_doc/_build/html` and can be viewed in every browser by opening the [index.html](app/docs/sphinx_doc/_build/html/index.html) file.

+### Documentaion convention
+In this project we use the Google documentation Style.
+Here an [Example](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

+### Autogenerate of Docs
+In this project the documentation is automatically generated with [sphinx](https://www.sphinx-doc.org/en/master/).